eLearning Policies & Standards

 SARA is an agreement among member states that establishes comparable national standards for interstate offering of postsecondary distance education courses and programs.
 SARA's intent is to make it easier for students to take online courses offered by postsecondary institutions based in another state.

 Clark College's online programs do not lead to professional licensure.
 However, all of our courses and programs are fully accredited and course credits may transfer to university programs that may lead to state professional licensure.
-Contact your program's department chair for more information related to state professional licensures.
+For information specific to professional licensures and certifications, visit the Professional Licensure and Certification Disclosures page and speak with your academic department head for specific details.

 Clark College strives to offer our students an excellent eLearning education.
 In accomplishing this excellence, and as part of the process of gaining approval to serve out-of-state students, state and federal guidelines require us to provide information about the Student Complaint Process.